 Spring is here and summer can’t be too far away, but one thing’s for sure – it’s a great time to tackle some outdoor home improvement projects.
 Now that it’s getting warm again, take a look – winter weather may have done a real number on your house.

-Here are six spring checkup inspections you may want to perform for getting it back up to speed:
+Here are six spring checkup inspections you may want to perform:

 1) Inspect Your Exterior Paint

 Moisture is one of paint’s biggest foes, especially during the winter.
 It can cause blistering or peeling if you’re unlucky.
 During the winter, wet areas of the house like the bathroom and laundry room can develop more moisture build-up.
 This is due to less ventilation during the winter.
 This can actually seep through the walls and work its way out through the exterior paint.

 If you get a lot of snow in your area and it isn’t melting and running off the roof properly, the excess moisture can start to soak into the eaves and drip down on the outside walls of your house instead.
 This leads to damaged paint.
 In any case, waiting to repaint your house until it gets warm again is always the best policy.
 Most paint isn’t designed to be applied in cold and wet conditions.
 It might not stick nearly as well and there’s the risk of the paint developing mildew due to the moisture in the air.

 If you have a wooden fence at your house, spring’s always a great time to check it out.
 Especially if you have a wood fence, wood can really take a beating over the winter.
 If you got a lot of rain or snow over the winter and the wood has been soaked pretty thoroughly without being able to dry out, it may have developed mold or rot.
 In particular, check the base of your fence for any signs of rot.
 This is where water collects over the winter.